denhsu/azure-api-management-devops-pipeline/README.md

 As this approach is a work in progress the limitations are mostly within the current capabilites of the PowerShell deployment task recognizing the settings used during API extraction using the Extractor tool.
 * Version Sets and Revisions are currently not supported.
 * The script currently assumes that the folder containing the API templates is named the same as the API.
+* It is not aware of a Master template if the Extractor tool actually created one.
+See note at the top of this page.

 ## License
 This project is licensed under the MIT License.